 - Design the report using templates and styles.

-The final report is generated when you export it as a PDF file.
-You can share the reports in a project when you share a project package or you can generate a a report file or a report template.
+The final report is generated when you export it as a PDF.
+You can share the reports in a project when you share a project package or you can generate a report file or a report template.
 Reports, like other project items, are listed in the Catalog pane and Catalog view in a dedicated category.

 Sections, subsections, and elements

 Reports are divided into sections and subsections.
 When created, a report has a single report section containing subsections.
 Each subsection identifies a particular area of the report section and helps provide structure.
 You can add multiple report sections to a report; when this is done, each report section is called a subreport.
 Common report subsections include Report Header, Report Footer, Page Header, and Page Footer.
 If optional grouping is defined, Group Header and Group Footer are also included for each grouping level.
 Subsections control the display of information by formatting the fields used and adding queries or statistics.

 The Report Header subsection typically includes the report title, and the Page Footer subsection includes dates or page numbers.
-You can also add subsections after you create a report.
+You can also add additional groups after you create a report.

 Subsections contain elements for text and images.
 They can be either dynamic or static and have configurable properties including font, size, and background color.
 You can only edit the selected element or subsection.

 Terminology list for reports

 The following table lists report terminology and definitions:

 The report subsection that contains introductory information.
 It can be customized to include additional report elements such as images or dynamic text.
 There are three possible header subsections: Report Header, Page Header, and Group Header.

 The report subsection that contains summary information and page numbers.
 It can be customized to include additional report elements such as summary statistics, images, or dynamic text.
 There are three possible footer subsections: Report Footer, Page Footer, and Group Footer.

 The subsection of a report that contains attribute information.
 These attributes can be grouped or sorted to organize data.